 - There are three levels to clear in CFA, along with 4 years of qualifying experience and annual membership renewal before getting a chartered certification.
-The experience can be completed before, during or after completing the CFA Program.
-Level 1 is organized by CFA Institute in June and December of every year, whereas level 2,3 only in June.
+The experience can be completed before, during, or after the CFA Program.
+Level 1 is organized by CFA Institute in June and December every year, whereas level 2,3 only in June.
 CFP consists of just one level with 3 years of professional experience.

-- CFA Institute, US organizes the CFA examination.
+- CFA Institute, US, organizes the CFA examination.
 CFA is a global-level designation.
 It also has offices in Europe and Asia.
 CFP Board, US organizes CFP examination.
 CFP Board is a non-profit organization

 CFA vs CFP Comparison Table